opentripplanner/OpenTripPlanner/doc/user/sandbox/Sorlandsbanen.md

 search.
 The new set of results will contain everything we found in the first search, plus the train results in the second results.

 Note!
-This is a hack and the logic to enable this look at the origin and destination coordinates in addition to the feature flag.
+This looks at origin and destination coordinates in addition to the feature flag to enable the second search.
+It is automatically enabled if:
+ - the `OTPFeature.Sorlandsbanen` is on.
+ - the origin and/or destination is in the south of Norway.
+ - the search is a long-distance search, origin and destination are fare apart from each other.

 ## Contact Info